How in-store music increased French wine sales by 330%

 Make licensing fees work for retailers

 By the mid-90s, tens of millions of pounds were paid in music royalties and licensing fees each year in the UK alone.
-Much of this licensing was done by commerical businesses, hoping to bolster sales by improving customer’s experiences, but little actual research had been done to uncover if this music had the potential to alter purchasing and product choices.
+Much of this licensing was done by commercial businesses, hoping to bolster sales by improving customer’s experiences, but little actual research had been done to uncover if this music had the potential to alter purchasing and product choices.
 Researchers Adrian North, David Hargreaves, and Jennifer McKendrick were inspired to test this potential by an increasing number of studies that indicated a relationship between musical tempo and the speed of consumer behavior.
 For example, faster music resulted in shoppers moving faster through a shop, or diners in a restaurant eating faster.

 Tapping associated knowledge